Is a Part-Time MBA Program Worth It?

 When an Online Part-Time MBA Program Especially Makes Sense

-A part-time online MBA makes even more sense for those with:
+Earning an MBA part-time online makes even more sense for those with:

 Preferences for Maximum Flexibility

 Innovative online MBA programs offer students tremendous flexibility advantages.
 That’s because recent instructional technology advances now provide an online educational experience equivalent to and in many ways better than instruction on campus, yet unconstrained by distance or time.
-As a result, these online programs offer tremendous opportunities to students who cannot leave jobs to attend classes on campus, or who wish to attend better out-of-state universities without the expense and hassle of relocation.
-Plus, for students who want to learn at their own pace, personalized online education provides an attractive alternative; motivated and gifted students, in particular, can thrive at the accelerated pace made possible by these online programs.
+As a result, these online programs offer substantial opportunities to students who cannot leave jobs to attend classes on campus, or who wish to attend better out-of-state universities without the expense and hassle of relocation.
+Plus, personalized online education provides an attractive alternative for students who want to learn at their own pace; motivated and gifted students, in particular, can thrive at the accelerated pace made possible by these online programs.

 Additional Financial Challenges